 Sitting in the leadership chair can quickly lead to feeling overwhelmed at work.
 Emails stack up, employee questions and customer issues can come at you hard and fast.
 Ineffective leaders can soon find themselves working longer and longer hours, ignoring self-care and risking burnout.
-You promised yourself that 2021 was the year things will be different.
-But if you’re just working harder you missed the point.
-To reduce the feeling overwhelmed you need a plan.
-Successful leaders identify and practice techniques that allow them to delegate effectively, manage their workload efficiently, and learn to say “no” more often.
+You promised yourself that this year was the year things will be different.
+But if you’re just working harder, you missed the point.
+To reduce the feeling overwhelmed, you need a plan.
+Successful leaders identify and practice techniques to delegate effectively, manage their workload efficiently, and learn to say “no” more often.

 Clarification and Communication

 This relentless process of clarification and communication will engrain your focus on the business in your team.
 And this is what will allow you to delegate effectively.
 When your team understands how you measure success, they know what efforts they need to focus on to drive those results.
 When your team understands your priorities, they don’t have to ask you what to do first.
 They know.

 Finally, to ensure you can feel in control of what is going on in your business while delegating, create a system that allows you to stay on top of everything.
 This includes weekly focused one-to-ones with your direct reports, monthly reviews of your One Page Plan performance, and intentional time spent communicating with your employees across the organization.

 Building efficiency into your workday will help you stop feeling overwhelmed at work.
 I work with my clients to develop prioritization, focus, and schedule effectiveness to accomplish this.